collectiveacuity/jsonModel/REFERENCE.rst

 Path Definitions
 ^^^^^^^^^^^^^^^^
 To validate additional conditionals placed on a property in the schema, the validation process looks through the schema for the value associated with a key or item specified in the key name of the components map.
 In this example, a key named "userID" is expected to be found in the top level map of the schema, .address.city refers to the "city" key inside the "address" map inside the schema map and .comments[0] refers to the first item inside the comments list.
-Since the comments list is itself optional, this component is only validated if there is an item to validate.
+Since the comments list is itself made optional by the component ".comments" declaration, this component is only validated if there is an item to validate.
 Otherwise, it is ignored. "." is the key name for the top-level map itself and the "extra_fields" conditional changes the default to allow the top-level map to accept undeclared keys.

 List of Field Conditionals (and default values)
 -----------------------------------------------